-- Student Access Center for services to students with disabilities. - Counseling and Psychological Services, for the Manhattan campus; K-State Polytechnic Salina Counseling Services, for the K-State Polytechnic-Salina campus. - Housing and Dining, for the Manhattan campus; K-State Polytechnic Residence LifeSalina Housing, for the K-State Polytechnic Salina campus. - University Life Cafe. - Office of Institutional Equity.
+- Student Access Center for services to students with disabilities. - Counseling and Psychological Services, for the Manhattan campus; K-State Polytechnic Salina Counseling Services, for the K-State Polytechnic Salina campus. - Housing and Dining, for the Manhattan campus; K-State Polytechnic Residence LifeSalina Housing, for the K-State Polytechnic Salina campus. - University Life Cafe. - Office of Institutional Equity.

-- Career Center, for the Manhattan campus; K-State Polytechnic-Salina Academic Advising Center and K-State Polytechnic-Salina Career Services, for the K-State Polytechnic-Salina campus. - One Stop Shop for Student Success, for the (Manhattan Campus), Division of Student Life; K-State Polytechnic Salina Student Life OfficeCenter, for the (K-State Polytechnic Salina campus). - Academic Achievement Center. - K-State Global Campus Student Services; K-State Polytechnic-Salina Professional Education and OutreachDevelopment and Training. - Information Technology Assistance Center (iTAC).
+- Career Center, for the Manhattan campus; K-State Polytechnic Salina S - One Stop Shop for Student Success, for the (Manhattan Campus), Division of Student Life; K-State Polytechnic Salina Student Life OfficeCenter, for the (K-State Polytechnic Salina campus). - Academic Achievement Center. - K-State Global Campus Student Services; K-State Polytechnic Salina Professional Education and OutreachDevelopment and Training. - Information Technology Assistance Center (iTAC).

 F21 The Vice President for Student Life/Dean of Students works with faculty, unclassified professionals, and administrative staff to interpret student needs and to provide services and educational opportunities necessary to attract, advise, and retain an active and successful student body.
 For units and services reporting to the Vice President for Student Life/Dean of Students see the One Stop Shop for Student Success.
-Faculty and unclassified professionals are encouraged to call the Vice President for Student Life/Dean of Students if they have questions, special concerns, or wish to discuss any of the programs offered.
+Faculty and unclassified professionals are encouraged to call the Vice President for Student Life/Dean of Students, or the director of any of the units if they have questions, special concerns, or wish to discuss any of the programs offered.